Cascading from the winds to the disk: the universality of supernovae-driven turbulence in different galactic interstellar media: Power spectra and turbulence in the galaxy models

 Using the linearized continuity equation, $-i\omega \Tilde{\delta \rho} + i \rho_0 \k \cdot \Tilde{\u}_c = 0$ where $\omega \sim c_s k $ (i.e., regular acoustic waves) we can rewrite $\delta c_s$ in terms solely of $u_c$,

-which means that, in the adiabatic limit where $t_{\rm turb} \ll t_{\rm cool}$, $c_s^2(k) \sim u_c^2(k)$, as we show in the bottom row\footnote{In \autoref{app:divergence_spectrum} we also show the relation between $u_c^2(k)$ and $(\bnab\cdot\u)^2(k)$, i.e., $u_c^2(k) \sim(\bnab\cdot\u)^2(k)/k^2 \sim c_s^2(k) \propto k^{-2}$.} of \autoref{fig:powerspec}.
-It should now make sense that $c_s^2(k)$ for the MW model follows almost exactly the $\u_c$ spectrum, given that the disk has a strong adiabatic component (\autoref{fig:phase}.
+which means that, in the adiabatic limit where $t_{\rm turb} \ll t_{\rm cool}$, $dc_s^2(k)/dk \sim du_c^2(k)/dk$, as we show in the bottom row\footnote{In \autoref{app:divergence_spectrum} we also show the relation between $du_c^2(k)/dk$ and $d(\bnab\cdot\u)^2(k)/dk$, i.e., $du_c^2(k)/dk \sim d(\bnab\cdot\u)^2(k)/(k^2dk) \sim dc_s^2(k)/dk \propto k^{-2}$.} of \autoref{fig:powerspec}.
+It should now make sense that $dc_s^2(k)/dk$ for the MW model follows almost exactly the $\u_c$ spectrum, given that the disk has a strong adiabatic component (\autoref{fig:phase}).
+Any slight deviations are likely due to the existence of non-adiabatic thermodynamic processes.
 For the wind-dominated SB model, at the disk scale and onward ($\ell_0$ annotated in black dashed line), the spectrum largely follows $k^{-2}$, since the SB disk is also largely adiabatic.
 For $k \lesssim \ell^{-1}_0$ the spectrum deviates, because the winds are not principally adiabatic and have a mix of thermodynamic processes that we do not account for in our simple adiabatic model.
 This shows the the important role of compressible turbulent modes in controlling the temperature and phases of the ISMs in our models.